Panacea Society: Beliefs

 The panaceans originally believed that through overcoming sin it was possible for them not to die.
 After a number of deaths in their community including their founder they also allowed for the possibility that they would die and go to join immortal beings on Uranus until the return of Christ.

 The belief that Bedford was the site of the Garden of Eden appears to have evolved from events around the expulsion of Edgar Peissart from the group in early 1923.
 The expulsion involved an exorcism in the building then known as the garden room which would later become the chapel.
-This in turn lead to the development of a ritual known as Casting of Controls where members of the society, sometimes present sometimes not, would be exorcised with the intent of removing the controls of Satan over them.
+This in turn led to the development of a ritual known as Casting of Controls where members of the society, sometimes present sometimes not, would be exorcised with the intent of removing the controls of Satan over them.
 From this came the idea that the location of the chapel was a place that had always been somewhere Satan could not influence and hence the Garden of Eden.